maxbates/genetic-constructor/storage-ext/docs/api/SNAPSHOTS.md

 * Employs JSON subset comparision.
 Does the target snapshot contain the key-value pairs in the post body?
 NOT strict object comparision.
 * Returns 404 if no snapshots exist.

+* Optional `project` query string can be provided to limit query to a particular project

 #### Manage Snapshots with UUID

 The unique snapshot `uuid` can be used to fetch and delete the snapshot.